influxdata/docs-v2/content/influxdb/cloud/reference/api/influxdb-1x/_index.md

 Use InfluxDB 1.x API parameters to provide username and password credentials through the query string.

 {{% note %}}
-##### Using query string parameters
+##### Consider when using query string parameters

-* URL-encode query parameters that may contain whitespace or other special characters.
+- URL-encode query parameters that may contain whitespace or other special characters.

-* Be aware of the <a href="https://owasp.org/www-community/vulnerabilities/Information_exposure_through_query_strings_in_url">risks</a> when exposing sensitive data through URLs.
+- Be aware of the [risks](https://owasp.org/www-community/vulnerabilities/Information_exposure_through_query_strings_in_url) when exposing sensitive data through URLs.
 {{% /note %}}

 ##### Syntax